Andrea94c/DroNETworkSimulator/README.md

 The routing algorithms in the project go under the directory``src.routing_algorithms`` .

 #### Adding routing algorithms
-Routing algorithms should be implemented as a class, extending the ``src.routing_algorithms.BASE_routing`` class.
+Routing algorithms should be implemented as a class, extending the ``src.routing_algorithms.BaseRouting`` class.
 This will need the definition of required methods, such as: ``routing()``.

 Once created, the class should be declared in the configuration file, specifically in the ``RoutingAlgorithm`` enumeration, in